Skip to main content

 MCP Tools Reference

-These are the 12 tools your AI uses to read and update your Kryptos data.
+These are the everyday tools your AI uses to read your portfolio, manage transactions, and connect wallets.
 You don't call these directly — instead, you ask your AI things in plain English ("show my top holdings", "add a manual BTC purchase") and it picks the right tool.
 This page lists what each tool does, along with example prompts you can try.

 Tip: Skim the example prompts under each tool to get a feel for what kinds of questions work well.